 - 7.18 The Government has an objective of significantly boosting the supply of housing.
 Under paragraph 73 of the NPPF, Havant Borough is required to have a rolling five year supply of deliverable housing sites.
 If this is not in place, proposals for development should only be refused if: - the site is within particular designated areas set out footnote 6 of the NPPF.
 The application site in question is not within any of these areas. - any adverse impacts of doing so would significantly and demonstrably outweigh the benefits, when assessed against the policies in this Framework taken as a whole. - Such a situation would result in a tilted planning balance towards the granting of planning permission.
 This would diminish the need to provide the necessary infrastructure to support development or appropriate environmental safeguards (outside of those required by the Habitats Regulations). - 7.19 The Borough's five year housing land supply was updated in December 2019.
-This shows that the Borough had a 5.4 year housing land supply with the necessary buffer based on the results of the housing delivery test. - 7.20 The development proposed by this planning application is included within these five year supply calculations and is equivalent to 0.36 of the 5 year supply.
-As such, without the proposed development at Sinah Lane, and having regard to the recent refusal of planning permission for another site that was included in the five year supply, the Borough would have a 4.92 year housing land supply.
-This is below the five year supply threshold.
+This shows that the Borough had a 5.4 year housing land supply with the necessary buffer based on the results of the housing delivery test. - 7.20 The development proposed by this planning application is included within these five year supply calculations and is equivalent to 0.36 of the 5 year supply The proposed development would make an important contribution to the Borough's five year housing land supply and without the development the authority would only have a 5.04 year supply.
+There is a need to maintain this five year supply moving forwards with the Council also now being assessed under the Housing Delivery Test - as such there is need for sites in the Pre-Submission Local Plan, including this proposed allocation, to come forward in order to maintain a five year housing land supply.
+As such, the Council will need to determine such applications which come forward before the adoption of the plan.
+Given the need to maintain a rolling 5 year housing land supply this is a compelling material consideration, which indicates that a decision could be taken which departs from the development plan.
+On that basis, officers consider that in the particular circumstances that prevail at this time, if the applicant's scheme is granted planning permission, it would constitute sustainable development.
 Given the imminent end of the transition period of the Housing Delivery Test, maintaining a healthy supply of housing will be essential.
 This material consideration will need to be part of the planning balance in the determination of this planning application. - 7.21 As such, notwithstanding that the site is located outside of the urban area in the development plan and is located in the countryside, it is proposed for development in the emerging Havant Borough Local Plan.
 It is reasonably proximate to facilities and services.
-There are no overriding environmental objections to its development and it would also deliver measurable economic and social benefits.
+There are no overriding environmental objections to its development and it would also deliver measurable economic and social benefits. - 7.22 The site is required to feed into the on-going requirement of the Borough for deliverable housing land to address the Borough's housing need.

-- 7.22 The site is required to feed into the on-going requirement of the Borough for deliverable housing land to address the Borough's housing need. - 7.23 On that basis, officers consider that in the particular circumstances that prevail at this time, if the applicant's scheme is granted planning permission, it would constitute sustainable development.
+7.23 On that basis, officers consider that in the particular circumstances that prevail at this time, if the applicant's scheme is granted planning permission, it would constitute sustainable development.
 The justification for this conclusion is set out in more detail in the paragraphs that follow.